Kairotic/coding-with-knots/quipu.md

 distribution.
 By contrast, sonification is an excessively temporal method, which means that it can not only animate relationships, as one would do with a moving image, but everything is conveyed through oscillation.

-But there are very many different sonification approaches in a sonification laboratory [Till Bovermann, Julian Rohrhuber, and Alberto de Campo, Laboratory Methods for Experimental Sonification, The Sonification Handbook, Logos Publishing House, Berlin, 2011] – which one to choose if we want to better understand quipus?
+However, there are very many different sonification approaches in a sonification laboratory [@Bovermann2011] --- which one to choose if we want to better understand quipus?

 Our case presents specific challenges, because quipus are a branching structure, which, instead of just being laid out in space, has to be